BEFORE HAND AND WRIST SURGERY

 HAND CLINIC FOLLOWING SURGERY

-For most patients, we usually make an appointment for you with Mr Mason 10 to 15 days later.
+For most patients, we usually make an appointment for you with the surgeon 10 to 15 days later.
 We take out stitches and teach you exercises.
 There are follow-up clinics at both the Nuffield and Winfield Hospitals.
-We have specialist nurses and physiotherapists as well as Mr Mason.
+We have specialist nurses and physiotherapists as well as the surgeon.
 You may see any combination of these.
 Please ask if you want to see anyone in particular (e.g. the nurse or physiotherapist may be able to answer questions).